Breakfast in Utopia!

 There was a faded neon sign, that sort of blended with the winter landscape.
 We might have passed it, if we weren't looking for it.

-Once the internet told us Grey Moss was still in business, I called to be sure.
+After I checked the internet and learned that Grey Moss was still in business, I called to be sure.
 I was surprised when they suggested reservations.
 I happily made them for Tuesday evening.

 I was eager to see the place in daylight, so I talked Don into driving over on Sunday morning.
 I spotted two stone cottages on the left, as we pulled in.